animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 Nine of thirteen packages failed.
 The four that succeeded happened not to have the `DebugType=embedded` override.

-The fix was straightforward: remove `DebugType=embedded` from every individual `.csproj` and let all projects inherit `portable` from `Directory.Build.props`.
+Fix: remove `DebugType=embedded` from every individual `.csproj` and let all projects inherit `portable` from `Directory.Build.props`.
 One property, nine projects, fourteen files.

 The consequence was not.
 NuGet.org does not allow re-pushing the same package version.
 The thirteen `.nupkg` files had already been accepted.
 So we had to bump every project to 2.1.1, update version references across documentation and CI, add a CHANGELOG entry, and deprecate the thirteen partially-published 2.1.0 packages individually.